-North Carolina General Statute (NCGS) 159-34(a) requires the County to contract with a certified public accountant to 1) have the financial records audited as soon as possible after the close of each year and 2) evaluate the County's performance with regard to compliance with all applicable federal and State regulations.
+North Carolina General Statute (NCGS) 159-34(a) requires the County to contract with a certified public accountant to 1) have the financial records audited as soon as possible after the close of each year and 2) evaluate the County's performance with regard to compliance with all applicable federal and state regulations.
 The statute also requires that the auditor be permitted access to all records and other information upon request.
-In January 2010, the County entered a contract with Martin Starnes & Associates, CPAs, P.A. to conduct the audit for the fiscal year ended June 30, 2010.
-The auditor was permitted access to all requested information, and no significant deficiencies have been noted.
+In January 2011, the County entered a contract with Martin Starnes & Associates, CPAs, P.A. to conduct the audit for the fiscal year ended June 30, 2011.
+The auditor was permitted access to all requested information and no significant deficiencies have been noted.
 As of the date of this letter, the auditor's work is virtually completed.

 More importantly, as the foundation of the County's financial planning and control, the annually adopted budget gives direction to County departments.
-The remaining text below is excerpted from a message concerning the budget for the fiscal year ending June 30, 2011.
+The remaining text below is excerpted from a message concerning the budget for the fiscal year ending June 30, 2012.

-The Board of Commissioners met on March 25, 2010 to discuss and evaluate budget and capital project priorities for fiscal year 2010-2011.
-Our County has been facing challenging economic conditions that have negatively affected County revenues, but because of the Commissioners strong leadership and sound fiscal management, Cleveland County has been able to present a balanced budget with no tax increase and no reduction in County funded services.
+The Board of Commissioners met on May 17, 2011 to discuss and evaluate budget and capital project priorities for fiscal year 2011-2012.
+The county has been facing challenging economic conditions over the past several years that have negatively affected county revenues, but because of the Commissioners strong leadership and sound fiscal management, Cleveland County has been able to present a balanced budget with no tax increase and no reduction in county funded services.